TobiasRp/vc_sample/README.rst

 .. figure:: docs/sampled_s-curve.png
    :align: center

-   200 stratified samples *on the S-curve*
+   10% of stratified samples *on the S-curve*